AdityaNaresh/Machine-Learning-using-R/README.md

 # Machine-Learning-using-R
-## Sample Machine Learning Models for each Topic using P Programming language
+## Sample Machine Learning Models for each Topic using R Programming language